Date Thesis Awarded

 One electron densities are a convenient way to study the behavior of a single electron in a multi-electron compound.
 The critical points within those densities can be investigated in order to deduce information about bonding and the character of a given electronic state.
 The system under investigation here is molecular hydrogen (H2).
 The one electron densities and subsequent critical points will be studied for the first three 1Σ+g electronic states.
 The results of those calculations will be presented and discussed.
 These results should give insight into how the orbital character of each electronic state might change over a given range of internuclear distances.

 Bates, Jefferson, "Molecular Hydrogen: A theoretical investigation into the one electron densities of the first three 1Σ+g states" (2008).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 795.

 Creative Commons License